ACTS Refresh Retreat: October 31, 2020

-ACTS Retreats spread the Gospel of Jesus Christ among Catholic communities.
-Our goals are to strengthen our faith, to spiritually renew ourselves, and to build lasting friendships.
+ACTS Retreats spread the Gospel of Jesus Christ among Catholic communities throughout the world.
+Our goals are to strengthen our faith, spiritually renew ourselves, and build lasting friendships.
+The anacronym of ACTS stands for Adoration, Community, Theology, and Service.
+Participants must be at least 21 years or older.
+Retreats are held at the Catholic Conference and Retreat Center owned by the Diocese of Dallas in Oak Cliff.

 Adult Catholic Education

-(Appropriate for Young Adults over 18 years of age)
+(Appropriate for Adults over 18 years of age)

 All classes are conducted in room #217 of the Family Center.
-Classes are open to individual sessions at anytime without prior registration.
-Teenagers are also allowed and day care is provided during the 9:30 a.m. class on Sundays.
+Classes are open to individual sessions at any time without prior registration.

 For details on textbooks, homework, and course sessions click here.